Kahle21/CCMP200CapstoneKahle/README.md

   "width": 200,
   "height": 200
 }

-Confirm that elepahnt_thumbnail.jpg appears in the resized bucket.
+Confirm that elepahnt_thumbnail.jpg appears in ccmp200-resized-images-kahle.

-Step 3 – Create the Step Functions State Machine

-Go to Step Functions → Create state machine.
+8.3 Step 3 – Create the Step Functions State Machine Go to Step Functions → Create state machine.

 Choose Author with code.

 Paste the JSON from state_machine_definition.json, ensuring:

-Resource for the ResizeImage task is the Lambda ARN: arn:aws:lambda:ca-central-1:695085239748:function:resize-image-lambda
+The Resource for the ResizeImage task is the Lambda ARN:

+text
+Copy code
+arn:aws:lambda:ca-central-1:695085239748:function:resize-image-lambda
 The state machine name is ImageProcessingStateMachine.

 Let AWS create an execution role for Step Functions.

 Save and test with:

+json
+Copy code
 {
   "bucket": "ccmp200-original-images-kahle",
   "key": "elepahnt.jpg",